Loading your recommendations…

 Souvenirs & Crafts

-Durham Farmers Market Photo: Dan Hacker / Discover Durham
+The Durham Farmer's Market is a great place to stroll and shop on a Saturday morning.
+Photo: Dan Hacker / Discover Durham

 The Hillandale Golf Course provides a challenge to golfers of all skill levels.
 An experienced instructor can help you up your game, or you can reserve a tee time just for fun.